etcusic/memory-game-interface/README.md

 Additional Features:
-[x] Create Page class to substitute Display class properties and set as parent class to pages [x] Refactor pages directory - consolidate views, add initialize method [ ] Refactor HTML fragments as their own components
+[x] Create Page class to substitute Display class properties and set as parent class to pages [x] Refactor pages directory - consolidate views, add initialize method [x] Refactor HTML fragments in their own class
 [ ] Be able to create new decks and cards
 [ ] Add a practice element to the application
 [ ] Allow user to choose side A or B to be quizzed on